richsalz/draft-rsalz-update-registries/draft-ietf-ntp-update-registries.md

 Section 7.8 created two new registries, NTS Error Codes and NTS Warning Codes.
 Both registries are also partitioned the same way.

-# New Registries
+# Updated Registries

-The following general guidelines apply to all registries defined here:
+The following general guidelines apply to all registries updated here:

 - Every entry reserves a partition for private use and experimentation.